haniehm26/Mopon-Crawler/README.md

 $ cd spiders
 ```

-2. make sure that you import MoponCrawlerItem like this exactly:
+2. make sure that you import MoponCrawlerItem in mopon_spider.py like this exactly:
 ```
-from items import MoponCrawlerItem
+from .items import MoponCrawlerItem
 ```

 3.